Like many other parts of our body, our feet are an anatomical wonder. But it is surprising that most of us think little of them…

 Over seventy-five percent of all Americans will suffer from foot problems during their lifetime.

 Corns and calluses are hardened areas of skin on the feet primarily in areas where pressure is the greatest.

-They are usually caused by irritation from shoes, nutritional deficiencies or bad foot hygiene in some cases.
+They are usually caused by irritation from shoes and other ill-fitting footwear, nutritional deficiencies or bad foot hygiene in some cases.

 Calluses appear most often on the soles of the feet.

 The feet produce approximately 500ml of perspiration every day from the 250,000 sweat glands located in both.
 Perspiring feet cause most odor associated with them.